Salman100801/Readme/readme.md

-- 👋 Hi, I’m Salman Bagwan
+### 👋 Hi, I’m Salman Bagwan
+- 👨‍💻 I’m a future computer engineer.
-- 👀 I’m interested in Computers.
+- 👀 I’m interested in computers and am learning everything about Computers.
-- 🌱 I’m currently learning everything that will make me a good engineer.
+- 🌱 I’m currently learning everything that will make me the best computer engineer.

 ## Education